IBM/ibm-block-csi-driver/README.md

 yum -y install xfsprogs                # Only if XFS file system is required
 ```

-#### 2. Configure Linux multipath devices on the host, using one of the following procedures.
+#### 2. Configure Linux multipath devices on the host:

+Be sure to configure each worker with storage connectivity according to your storage system instructions.
+For more information, find your storage system documentation on [IBM Knowledge Center](https://www.ibm.com/support/knowledgecenter/SSRQ8T).

 ##### 2.1 Configuring for OpenShift Container Platform users (RHEL and RHCOS)